 The economy is based on a private enterprise system.

-The government generally confines its commercial activities to those that are seen to have a "public good" element.
-In the early 1990s the government privatised its interests in a variety of industries - more recent asset sales include the sale of interests in energy and airport assets.
-The current government has signalled an intention to sell down stakes in further entities.
+The Government generally confines its commercial activities to those that are seen to have a 'public good' element.
+In the early 1990s, the government privatised its interests in a variety of industries - more recent asset sales include the sale of interests in energy and airport assets.

 Extensive deregulation over the last three decades has promoted competition and reduced many regulatory burdens.
-New Zealand's approach to regulation is generally "light-handed", though there is a comprehensive regulatory environment to protect consumer and investor interests.
+New Zealand's approach to regulation is generally 'light-handed', though there is a comprehensive regulatory environment to protect consumer and investor interests.
 Legislation such as the Commerce Act 1986, the Fair Trading Act 1986 and the Consumer Guarantees Act 1993 ensures that companies do not engage in anti-competitive behaviour and that consumers are supplied with goods of reasonable quality.